moshanATucsd/moshanATucsd.github.io/_posts/2020-05-08-install-ubuntu.md

 - after installation, we need to restart, keep the USB stick plugged in and press `F12` when restarting
 - in grub menu, press `e` at the `ubuntu` option and find `quite splash`, add `nomodeset` after it, press `F10`
 - after seeing the desktop, open a terminal and enter `sudo gedit /etc/default/grub`, change `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"` to `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nomodeset"`, then `sudo update-grub`

+## NVIDIA

+- at this time after restart the resolution is not correct, we need to install nvidia driver via [this post](https://askubuntu.com/questions/1118621/cannot-install-nvidia-390-driver-ubuntu-18-04), [this post](https://www.mvps.net/docs/install-nvidia-drivers-ubuntu-18-04-lts-bionic-beaver-linux/)
+- after installing the drive, we can also install CUDA